Top Skills and Certifications for the Knowledge Economy

 To survive in the fast-paced knowledge economy, people are developing and upgrading their skill sets.
 By knowing what skills are most crucial to the knowledge economy, and then acquiring those skills through certificate programs and other means, you can impress your employer or, if you are on the job market, impress any hiring manager.

-Who Is Developing New Skills and Why?
+Developing New Skills and Why

 Many different kinds of workers and job seekers are engaging in professional learning to develop new skills, which is also known as upskilling.
 However, according to Pew Research Center, certain workers are more likely to continue learning than others.